iamdonovan/spymicmac/doc/tutorials/micmac_processing/relative.rst

     mm3d Tawny Ortho-MEC-Malt Out=Orthophotomosaic.tif RadiomEgal=0

 Here, we use ``RadiomEgal=0`` to use the images as-is, rather than attempting to balance the radiometry (as this can lead to undesirable results).
-Finally, you might need to re-combine the image tiles, depending on how large they
+Finally, you might need to re-combine the image tiles using `mosaic_micmac_tiles.py <https://mmaster-workflows.readthedocs.io/en/v0.1/pymmaster/python/scripts/mosaic_micmac_tiles.html>`_, depending on how large they are:
-are:
 ::

     cd Ortho-MEC-Malt